Slimco86/DataViewer/README.md

 # DataViewer
 ![Demo](Demonstration.gif)

-Small utility to check correctness of the prepared dataset for human-centric multitask network.
+Small Dash-based utility to check the correctness of the prepared dataset for human-centric multitask network.